Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Contact-implicit Model Predictive Control

 \subsubsection{Foot Slip and Clearance Cost.}

-In the absence of pre-planned references for leg trajectories or foothold positions, the use of only the regulating cost does not provide any improvement of cost for lifting the foot higher or avoiding slipping motion.
-This can result in motion lacking foot lifting and involving significant slippage, leading to challenges in real-world tracking and potential failures.
-To deal with this problem, we add a foot slip and clearance cost, inspired by the foot slip cost and foot clearance cost commonly used in reinforcement learning framework~\citep{Hwangbo_2019,ji2022concurrent}.
-We formulate the individual costs as a single differentiable cost function:
+In the absence of pre-planned references for leg trajectories or foothold positions, solely using the regulating cost does not improve foot lifting or prevent slipping motion.
+This can result in minimal foot-lifting~\citep{Posa1} or prevalent scuffing~\citep{carius2019trajectory}, leading to challenges in real-world tracking and potential failures.
+Similar to~\cite{shirai2022simultaneous}, we add additional cost for these issues.
+Inspired by the foot slip cost and foot clearance cost commonly used in reinforcement learning framework~\citep{Hwangbo_2019,ji2022concurrent}, we formulate the individual costs as a single differentiable function for foot slip and clearance cost:

-where $S(c_1\phi_{k,i})=1/(1+e^{(-c_1\phi_{k,i})})$ is the Sigmoid function to map the foot height as a scalar weight, and $\phi_{k,i}$ and $\mathbf{v}_{k,i}^t$ denote the $k$ th foot height from the ground and the tangential foot velocity at time step $i$, respectively. $c_1$ is a tuning parameter for the steepness of the Sigmoid function, and $c_f$ is the total weight of the foot slip and clearance cost (set to \( 1 \)).
-In this paper, we assign a negative value to $c_1$ (set to $-30$), where this leads to specific characteristics in the function $S(c_1\phi_{k,i})$: it approaches a value of 0.5 for small foot heights ($\phi_{k,i}\approx 0$), and tends towards zero as the foot height $\phi_{k,i}$ increases.
-As a result, the tangential foot velocity is penalized when the foot is close to the ground (preventing foot slip), and the foot height is encouraged high enough when the foot has tangential velocity (ensuring foot clearance), as shown in Figure~\ref{figure:method_foot_slip_clearance_comparison}.
+where $S(c_1\phi_{k,i})=1/(1+e^{(-c_1\phi_{k,i})})$ is the Sigmoid function to map the foot height as a scalar weight. $\phi_{k,i}$ and $\mathbf{v}_{k,i}^t$ denote the foot height and the tangential foot velocity, respectively. $c_1$ tunes the steepness of the Sigmoid function (set to $-30$), and $c_f$ is the total weight of the cost.
+Here, $S(c_1\phi_{k,i})$ approaches a value of 0.5 for small foot heights ($\phi_{k,i}\approx 0$), and approaches zero as the foot height $\phi_{k,i}$ increases.
+As a result, the tangential foot velocity is penalized when $\phi_{k,i}\approx 0$ (preventing foot slip), and the foot is encouraged to be high when the foot has tangential velocity (ensuring foot clearance), as shown in Figure~\ref{figure:method_foot_slip_clearance_comparison}.